ReadyTalk/turnrest/README.md

 * secretKey: This is the shared key used by this server and the turn server to generate the password hash.
 This is required if you are not forcing a static password.
 * allowedOrigin: This sets the allowed origin headers in the server for XSS.
 * ttl: time-to-live, this is in seconds, this is how many seconds the user can use turn for.
-Generally for voip/video calls the max call time can be used here, but > 1 hour is generally recommended.
+Generally, for VoIP/video calls the max call time can be used here, but > 1 hour is generally recommended.
 * forceUser:  This forces the username set in the response, it will look like "<epochtime>:forcedUser" unless forcedPassword is also set then it will just have the username
 * forcedPassword:  This is mainly for testing.
 This uses a static password, bypassing all of the turn/epoch/auth time, and the user will not have the epoch in the user name if this is set.
-* ignoreJWT: If true all requests for turn creditials must pass JWT auth, if false anyone can get JWT auth (for testing usually).
+* ignoreJWT: If true all requests for turn credentials must pass JWT auth.
+If false anyone can get JWT auth (for testing usually).
-* userClaim: Which JWT property to use as the users name.
-If none is provided forcedUser will be used, if thats also not provided it will be a random string.
+* userClaim: Which JWT property to use as the user's name.
+If none is provided forcedUser will be used.
+If that's also not provided it will be a random string.
 * requiredJWTScope: This is a list of scopes that are used to validate the JWT can get turn creds.
 NOTE: as long as one matches this will pass.
-* jwkURIS: This is a list of JWK uris to check the JWT against.
+* jwkURIS: This is a list of JWK URIs to check the JWT against.
 We will check them in all in parallel with the jwtPublicKeys.
 As long as one is valid for the JWT it will pass.
 * jwtPublicKeys: A List of public Keys to check JWTs against.
 This is more used for testing or backend services.
-* turnURIS: a list of turnServers to tell the client about when returning the turn creditials.
+* turnURIS: a list of turnServers to tell the client about when returning the turn credentials.
-* stunURIS: A list of stun Serrvers to tell the client about then returing the turn creditials.
+* stunURIS: A list of stun servers to tell the client about then returning the turn credentials.